pce-uw-jscript400/w2-express/readme.md

 * **Question:** When does `app.use()` get called?

 * **Your Answer:** When a request is made and in the order of operations in the script.
-If it comes after a requested route, the code would not fire.
+If it comes after a matching requested route, the code would not fire.

 ---